Onuiteshi/paddle-frontend-assessment/README.md

 to start project

 ### windows, linux and mac users run - `npm run dev`
+project will run on http://localhost:3000/ click GITHUB on the nave bar to direct to task 2

 this should be run from the root folder